 By Audley Oman specialist Sarah

-Whether you’re eating dates in the middle of a busy souq or careening down the side of a desert dune in a 4x4, Oman offers a family-friendly introduction to the Middle East.
+Whether you’re eating dates in the middle of a busy souq or spending the night in a desert, Oman offers a family-friendly introduction to the Middle East.
 Parents can be reassured by the country’s peaceful history, while children feel like they’re on an adventure of discovery.

 Things to see & do in Oman

 Crowded into the space between the sandy shores of the Gulf of Oman and the Hajar Mountains, the Omani capital provides a good introduction to the country.
 Spotlessly clean, the city has an architectural style that’s remarkably consistent — the buildings all sport traditional elements, even if it’s just a few arabesque windows.